ITNano/lightinator/readme.md

 The configuration of hardware, events on sensor usage and similar are all defined in the `lightinator.conf` file with json markup.
 The exising configuration file contains a lot of examples on how to do most possible things and is a good learning example but maybe not a reasonable running setup (though it is a valid setup!).
 All possible commands is specified in the `configuration_manual.txt` file.
+The documentation for LIRC is located in `lirc_conf`.

 Note that the documentation for this project still isn't so good, since I doubt it will be used in any large scale (by many users).
 If you plan on using this on your system and has any questions, don't hesitate to mail me at lightinator@matzlarsson.se.

 ## How to run
 To start the script use: